-The expansion will explore the wounds suffered in the long-running feud between the Alliance and Horde.
-There’s no love lost between them, and their tensions really come to a head in the story.
-Here's some vital info:
+World of Warcraft: Battle for Azeroth is Blizzard’s next expansion pack for their colossal MMO, and it’s on track to be another Legion-scale shake up of everything Alliance and Horde.
+The expansion will explore the wounds suffered in the long-running feud between Azeroth’s two key factions.
+There’s no love lost between them, and their tensions come to a head in the story as heroes duel and armies clash.

 - Two new continents, Kul Tiras and Zandalar, with zones and dungeons